 This is primarily across their partner airlines—Qantas, British Airways, Delta, Emirates, Etihad, Singapore Airlines, South African Airways and Virgin Australia.

-American Express Fine Hotels & Resorts (FHR) is a unique benefit for cardholders, which offers even more hotel benefits when booked through American Express.
+American Express Fine Hotels & Resorts (FHR) is a unique benefit for Card Members, which offers even more hotel benefits when booked through American Express.

 Enjoy competitive rates and complimentary benefits that offer an average total value of more than AU$700* at over 1,000 extraordinary properties worldwide when you book FINE HOTELS & RESORTS.